kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/17-sticky-header/02-sticky-header-p2.md

 // more code
 ```

-* Now we'll use JavaScript and Waypoints so that when this section of the page gets scrolled to we'll use `#our-beginning-link` as a custom attribute as a jquery selector and we give that element a modifier css class that makes it yellow
+* Now we'll use JavaScript and Waypoints so that when this section of the page gets scrolled to we'll use `#our-beginning-link` as a custom attribute as a jQuery selector and we give that element a modifier css class that makes it yellow
-* We'll add this code inside our StickyHeader class
+* We'll add this code inside our `StickyHeader` JavaScript class

-`HighlightSection.js`
+`/app/assets/scripts/modules/HighlightSection.js`

 ```js
 import $ from 'jquery';